bojand1111/add-on-registry/README.md

 ## Contribution
 To add your project(s), create a new JSON file or edit one inside the `/registry` folder with the required details, and submit it via pull-request.
-Your pull-request will automatically merge all JSON files together into 1 `registry.js`.
+Your pull-request will automatically merge all JSON files together into one file `registry.js` that is not tracked by Git but published to NPM.

 ### Steps
 1. Create a new JSON file or edit one inside the `/registry` folder.